 Going Home at the End of a Shift

 Reducing unexpected equipment malfunctions means no surprises for maintenance techs.
 Through regular maintenance on all equipment, unforeseen problems are kept to a minimum.
 This means that having to work late after a full day becomes less likely.
 In the end, there will always be last-minute issues and a couple of midnight calls back to the plant.
 PM schedules are not magical.
 But, they make these stressful situations both less likely and, when they do happen, less serious.

 Knowing What Their Day is Going to be Like

 Since PM programs reduce the surprise element in maintenance, techs can be reasonably assured as to what their tasks will be from day to day.
 Because preventive maintenance is scheduled well in advance, techs can check the schedule for what's been lined up for the days ahead.
-Since CMMS systems are accessible on multiple devices including smartphones, techs can check their schedules whenever and from wherever they are.
+Since one of the CMMS benefits is that the data is accessible on multiple devices including smartphones, techs can check their schedules whenever and from wherever they are.

 Having a Chance to Prepare for Maintenance Tasks

 A predictable workweek gives techs the opportunity to review and prepare for tasks in advance.
 They can make sure they have the right tools and parts, and also make sure they fully understand upcoming maintenance tasks and repairs.
 Nothing is better at killing motivation and wasting time than a tech arriving at an asset only to discover they have questions about the work order.

 PMs are Generated More Carefully than Rushed, On-Demand Work Orders